Der-Zauberer/ServerSystemPlugin/README.md

 `location` the location of the warp<br>
 `material` the item which is displays if a player browse warps with `/warp`<br>
 `global` if this is false, the warp can only be accessed in the world, the warps location is in<br>
-`permission` if set, a permission which is reqired to teleport to this warp<br>
+`permission` if set, a permission which is required to teleport to this warp<br>

 ```json
 warps: